7urtles/auto7shifts/README.md

-# Auto7shifts v3
+# Auto7shifts

-Some employee management tools have a feature to automatically claim work shifts as they come available.
+Some employee management tools have a feature to automatically claim work as it comes available.
-Currently the 7shifts employee management application does not have this feature.

-Auto7shifts aims to fill that gap.
+Auto7shifts provides that functionality to a user giving them an edge above their peers.

-Since other employees of a company cannot auto claim shifts, an Auto7shifts user can potentially be the only
+If other employees of a company cannot auto claim shifts, an Auto7shifts user can be the only
-employee within a company to instantly claim shifts that come available.
+employee within a company to automatically claim shifts as they come available.

 This allows a user to have a significant increase in pay based on how much they are willing to work and
 how many shifts come available.
-Personal testing yielded an average pay increase of $300 a week.
-Not too shabby!
+Testing showed a users work opportunity increase by 30% on average.
 <br>

 ## Current Features: